asfandyar-malik/Tutorials/javascript/basics.md

 Functions in JavaScript are first-class objects, which means you can store functions in variables, pass them to other functions as arguments, and return them from other functions as values.

+A function implicitly returns undefined, when no return value is specified.

+As functions are objects, you can return them from a function.

 **CALLBACK FUNCTIONS**